allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 Before production deployment, ``KafkaSink`` needs to be improved a little.
 We have to close the _kafka producer_ before _spark executor_ JVM is closed.
-If not, we will lost all messages buffered internally by _kafka producer_.
+If not, all messages buffered internally by _kafka producer_ will be lost.

 ```scala
 object KafkaSink {